Herbal Chicken Soup Recipe

 FullSizeRender.jpg

-• Lotus seed (Lian Zi)- This herbs helps to gently tonify the Spleen, Kidneys, stabilize the jing-essence, Calm the Shen and nourish the Heart.
+• Lotus seed (Lian Zi)- This herb helps to gently tonify the Spleen, Kidneys, stabilize the jing-essence, Calm the Shen and nourish the Heart.
 Great to help boost digestion.
 They are sweet and neutral.

 • Dried Red Jujube dates (Hong/ Dao Zao)- This herb is another gentle and mild digestive Qi tonic, they are warming and can help nourish the Blood, strengthen the Spleen and Stomach, calm the Shen, and moderate any harsh or toxic properties of other herbs.
-They contains a lot of vitamins such as C, B, phosphorus, calcium, iron and more.
+They contain a lot of vitamins such as C, B, phosphorus, calcium, iron and more.
 They are also known to harmonize other ingredients in herbal formulas.

-• Codonopsis Root (Dang Shen) – An excellent herb to help combat tiredness, chronic fatigue, stress, adrenal fatigue and a variety of digestive problems.
+• Codonopsis Root (Dang Shen) – An excellent herb to help combat tiredness, chronic fatigue, stress, adrenal fatigue, and a variety of digestive problems.
 This herb is used to help boost vitality overall.
 This herb is sweet and neutral and works upon the Spleen and Lung organ system/meridians.

 • Longan (Long Yan Rou) – These little delicious dried fruits, which are similar to lychee, are full of vitamins, add luster to your skin, used to promote restful sleep all while replenishing your Qi and blood.
-This herb/fruit is sweet and warming, acts on the Heart and Spleen organ system and can help calm the spirit.
+This herb/fruit is sweet and warming acts on the Heart and Spleen organ system, and can help calm the spirit.

 natural-chef-carolyn-nicholas-560118-unsplash.jpg